 Columbia Law School Programs

 The Columbia Law School LEAD Fellowship Program affords highly qualified juniors and seniors from Columbia College, Barnard College, SEAS, and General Studies the opportunity to matriculate at Columbia Law School after pursuing and completing an approved, two-year commercial or non-profit venture.
 Prospective students will apply in their junior or senior years and, as part of the application process, describe their plan to engage in a non-profit or entrepreneurial project or venture.
 Once accepted, students will pursue the approved opportunity for two years following graduation, and then begin their studies at Columbia Law School.
-Accepted applicants will receive a grant of up to $10,000 in support of their two-year project.
+Accepted applicants will receive a grant in support of their two-year project.
 LEAD Fellows can pursue other employment opportunities or graduate study in the two-year period prior to matriculating at the Law School.

 Eligibility

-Currently, only undergraduates enrolled at Barnard, Columbia College, SEAS, and General Studies are eligible to apply to the program.
+Juniors and seniors enrolled at Barnard, Columbia College, SEAS, and General Studies are eligible to apply to the program.
 Competitive applicants will have a GPA of 3.8 or higher and meet the admissions criteria.

 Application for Admission